CESP-ExpHer/Tutorial_PLACO/README.md

 <br>
 **NOTE 2:** PLACO needs **Z** column for running.
 So, if that column is not available in the GWAS data, a user should calculate it.
 <br>
-So, there are two parts: 1) finding common SNPs and calculation of Z column, 2) running PLACO function
+So, there are two parts: 1) finding common SNPs and calculation of the Z column, 2) running the PLACO function
 ## First Step
 DEFINITION SECTION which should be changed by a user
 ```r